moorepants/eng122/content/pages/syllabus.rst

 Homework
    Weekly homework will be assigned which will be due before class the following week.
 You will submit these through bicycle.ucdavis.edu.
-Midterm and Final
+Midterm
-   You will have to complete two in class exams.
+   You will have to complete a two hour in class exam.
 Project
-   You will be assigned an individual design project that will be due the last week of lecture.
+   You will be assigned an individual design project that will be due just before the final exam start time.
+You will submit a report and give a 5 minute lightning talk during the scheduled exam period.

 Canvas
 ======